 The bottom line is, that mammography offers modest to little benefit for older women, presenting downsides such as false positives, anxiety, and overtreatment.
 Thus it has been called for the discontinuation of screening for women 75 or older who are expected to live less than five years, even in individuals with a history of high-risk tumors.

 Life expectancy is calculated by using medical history, functional independence, smoking habits, recent hospitalizations and previous falls in the past year, among other factors.
 Women over age 85 with a life expectancy under five years should also stop screenings, unless they are in extraordinary health, with a strong preference for continued imaging.

-If you are in need of a mammogram (and aren’t a breast cancer survivor like mentioned in this article), it can be done carefully and consistently at Hollywood Diagnostics Center in Hollywood, Florida, which is the leading diagnostics center that features this imaging technology.
+If you are in need of a mammogram (and aren’t a breast cancer survivor like mentioned in this article), it can be done carefully and consistently at Hollywood Diagnosticss Center in Hollywood, Florida, which is the leading Diagnosticss center that features this imaging technology.